 In September, 2004, the institution changed its name from Kentucky Christian College to “Kentucky Christian University.”
 This name change represents a profound rebirth for the 85-year old institution.
 The move to university status brings with it a new seal, a new website, new signs, and many other surface changes.
 However, these changes are only significant because they represent the many new and exciting opportunities the University has to advance the Lord’s Kingdom through educational ministry.
 While the school’s name has changed Kentucky Christian University remains unwaveringly committed to its mission of educating students for Christian leadership and service throughout the world.

 Kentucky Christian University remains committed to providing a strong biblical foundation for each of her students.
 This foundation, then, becomes a source of beliefs, which will influence the way students conduct themselves within a chosen vocation.
 The belief that a Bible core and vocational preparation should coexist is distinctive at Kentucky Christian University.
-Her fifth president, Dr. Jeff Metcalf, is committed to the task of seeing that this purpose remains central as the University’s programs expand to prepare Christian workers in several carefully chosen fields.
+Her sixth president, Dr. Terry Allcorn, is committed to the task of seeing that this purpose remains central as the University’s programs expand to prepare Christian workers in several carefully chosen fields.